ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/6701656">chiv</a></p>

 Hi, I'm chiv.
 I'm currently part of the OWC mappooling team and I also work on Project Loved.
-During The Perennial, I was part of the mappooling staff, which focuses on creating fun, balanced and engaging mappools for players and viewers to enjoy.
+During the Perennial, I was part of the mappooling staff, which focuses on creating fun, balanced and engaging mappools for players and viewers to enjoy.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3958619" style="background-image: url('/wiki/shared/news/2024-07-28-the-perennial-concludes/avatar-dio.jpg')"></a>